ic-home iconAnimation ResourcesWhat is a phenakistoscope?

 Conclusion

-While the popularity of the Phenakistoscope might have been relatively short lived, the influence and impact of the invention has kept its spirit alive and modern animation owes a huge debt to this centuries old device.
+While the popularity of the Phenakistoscope might have been relatively short-lived, the influence and impact of the invention have kept its spirit alive, and modern animation owes a huge debt to this centuries-old device.

-If you’re looking for some analogue fun and you want to flex your animation skills in a unique way, why not create your own custom Phenakistoscope?
-You could draw each frame using Vectornator and print them onto a cardboard disc.
+If you’re looking for some analog fun and you want to flex your animation skills in a unique way, why not create your own custom Phenakistoscope?
+You could draw each frame using Linearity Curve and print them onto a cardboard disc.
 Bonus points if you can create one that is based on a modern GIF.
 Now that would be meta.

 Fascinated by animation history?
 Check out our previous blog posts on Studio Ghibli and the History of Film Title Design.